 The most common mistake in decision making is not spending enough time thinking about the decisions we are making.
 We ignore the importance of doing the hard work of decision making and often settle for decisions that are not God’s best for us, opting for decisions made on the “spur of the moment” or “under pressure.”

-Lord help me to be a wise decision maker and to be mindful of my heart and my thought processes.
-Help me not to make decisions without thinking then through and seeking to honor you in all my life decisions.
+Lord, thank you that whenever there is decisions to be made, I am not alone in making decisions, but You are there to guide me and hear my prayers.
+Help me to be a wise decision maker and to be mindful of my heart and my thought processes.
+Help me not to make decisions without thinking then through.
+I declare that I seek to honor you in all my life decisions.
+Because You hear my prayers and watch over my life, I can be a confident decision maker.
+In Jesus Name, Amen.

 If you enjoyed this post, also read: